noamr/explainers/declarative-partial-document-updates.md

 ### HTML "include"
 HTML includes on their own also feel a bit like a development-time concept with few UX benefits.
 While the concept of `<view>` can certainly take a form similar to HTML includes with a `src`, the relationship with the document's URL intercepted navigations, and transitions, potentially adds value to navigation smoothness beyond DX.

+In addition, HTML includes require special server-side handling, as well as separate fetches for each view.
+The `<view match>` and `<template for>` consolidate all the content for a single navigation-driven document update into a normal HTML response.
+This makes them, arguably, a smaller step to take than HTML includes, with HTML includes being an additional step for some use cases.

 ### Enhancing `<slot>`
 This is possible, and has similarities with declarative shadow DOM, in terms of out-of-order content.
 It might be more complex/confusing than its worth as a `<view>`, as in the right context a `<slot>` and a `<view>` behave massively differently.